 Self-care isn’t a replacement for health care.
 It is health care.

 The intent of self-care isn’t to eliminate the need for professionalized healthcare.
 Even the healthiest people require medical care from time to time.
-The real goal of self-care is to carefully curate a collection of self-care strategies that support your well-being—so you can reduce your dependency on the health care system.
+The real goal is to carefully curate a collection of strategies that support your well-being—so you can reduce your dependency on the health care system.

 After all, health care providers are meant to be consultants.
 Their role is to offer guidance and provide you with recommendations for treatments.
 Your role is to decide which treatment option is right for you.

-Self-care is changing the way health care is viewed and delivered.
-As more people take their rightful place as the directors of their health care journey, self-care will continue to evolve and be redefined over time.
+Self-care is changing the way we view and deliver health care.
+As more people take their rightful place as the directors of their health care journey, the way we care for ourselves will continue to evolve over time.

 Information on this website should not be interpreted as providing or replacing medical advice, diagnosis, or treatment.
 All content is intended for adults over the age of 18.
 LivingUpp is a participant in affiliate programs, which means we may earn a small commission from qualifying purchases on links to Amazon and other sites at no additional cost to you.